Mike Love: Marriages and family

-Love has been married to Jacquelyne Piesen since 1994 and has eight children: two with Piesen and six from his four previous marriages.
-As of 2015, he resides in Incline Village, Nevada on the northern shore of Lake Tahoe.
+As of 2015, Love resides in Incline Village, Nevada, on the northern shore of Lake Tahoe.
 Love is a vegetarian who practices Transcendental Meditation, wears Indian Ayurveda rings, and partakes in traditional Hindu ceremonies.

 In addition to being a cousin of the Wilson brothers, Love is the brother of former NBA basketball player Stan Love, and Pink Martini harpist Maureen Love, and the uncle of Utah Jazz basketball player Kevin Love.
-Shawn Marie Harris, a woman who was married to Dennis Wilson in his final months of life, has alleged she is Love's daughter, an accusation Love has denied.
+Shawn Marie Harris, a woman who was married to Dennis Wilson in his final months of life, alleged she was Love's daughter, an accusation Love has denied.